We spoke to iZotope Product Manager, Matt Hines, to get the lowdown…

 VocalSynth is a creative multi-effects plug-in that creates robot sounds, computerized or organic harmonies, electronic vocal textures, vocoder and talkbox effects, and thick octaves or doubles based on your voice.

-Perhaps I’m biased, but I see it as a quick, easy, and thrilling to uncover otherworldly sonic palettes and shape a unique vocal sound that’s all your own, or finally access the vocal treatments of your favorite tracks.
+Perhaps I’m biased, but I see it as a quick, easy, and thrilling to uncover otherworldly sonic palettes and shape a unique vocal sound that’s all your own, or finally access the vocal treatments of your favourite tracks.
 With VocalSynth’s four re-synthesis engines—Vocoder, Talkbox, Polyvox, and Compuvox—along with expressive vocal effects and simple, high-impact controls, we really went after a lot of past and current vocal production sounds, and provided the ability for you to go out and define your own.

 Who is it for and for which types of projects is it particularly ideal?